EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Generate a fresh ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56a}} and format the ephemeral public key E_U as a COSE_key as specified in {{cose_key}}.

-* Generate the pseudo-random nonce N_U and store it a session identifier for the length of the protocol.
+* Generate the pseudo-random nonce N_U

+* Chose a session identifier S_U and store it for the length of the protocol.

 * Format message_1 as specified in {{asym-msg1-form}}.

 ### Party V Processing of Message 1 ### {#asym-msg1-procV}

 Party V SHALL process message_1 as follows:

 * Verify (OPTIONAL) that N_U has not been received before.

-* Store the session identifier N_U for the length of the protocol.

 * Verify that at least one of each kind of the proposed algorithms are supported.